iagoleal/iagoleal.github.io/content/posts/cuts.md

-Notice that while in the original problem we had $y$ fixed to be whatever argument the function receives, in the new problem $y$ can take any feasible value but the cost is augmented by a new penalty term on the difference between $y$ and $x$.
+Notice that while in the original problem we had $y$ fixed to be whatever argument the function receives, in the new problem $y$ can take any feasible value, but the cost is augmented by a new penalty term on the difference between $y$ and $x$.
-The factor lambda is called a **dual variable** or **Lagrange multiplier** and represents how much $y$ should be averse to diverting from $x$.
+The factor lambda is called a **dual variable** or **Lagrange multiplier** and represents how much $y$ is averse to diverting from $x$.

 In the original feasible set where $x=y$, the term $\inner<\lambda, y - x>$ vanishes and both problems have the same objective function.